 We now turn to the composition of government.
 Recall that our two measures of composition include central government spending on social security and welfare, either as a percent of GDP (SSW/GDP), or as a ratio to central government spending on goods and services (SSW/GDS).
+We have already noted that different groups of countries have very different welfare states: the large welfare states are a feature of proportional-parliamentary countries.
+But do these differences remain after controlling for other social and economic features of these countries?
+And does social security and welfare spending react to income shocks and to election dates?
 As the methodological considerations closely follow those in the previous subsection, we keep the discussion of our results more brief.